OKR stands for Objective and Key Results.

-An OKR consists of an Objective, which defines a goal to be achieved, and up to Key Results, which measure progress towards the Objective in an actionable way.
+An OKR consists of an Objective, which defines a goal to be achieved, and Key Results, which measure progress towards the Objective in an actionable way.

 Each OKR can be linked to Projects, which describe the work required to drive progress on the Key Results.

-OKR = Objective + Key Results associated with Projects
+OKR = Objective + Key Results + Projects

-In short, it is a question of defining a major objective, pursued by the entire company, and developing a strategy to achieve it.
-This strategy will then be broken down into several small tasks, each associated with objectives whose results must be measurable.
+It is a question of defining a major objective, pursued by the entire company, and developing a strategy to achieve it.
+This strategy will then be broken down into several small tasks, each associated with objectives which results must be measurable.
 Each small task performed is a key result that, articulated with all the others, enables the final objective to be reached and thus the company's mission to be fulfilled.